jjhhyyg/erikssonhou-blog/content/Deep Learning/Stanford CS336 Language Modeling from Scratch/lecture-01.md

 ---
-title: Lecture 1: Oerview and Tokenization
+title: Lecture 1: Overview and Tokenization
 date: 2025-11-10
-description:
+description: Introduction to language modeling and tokenization techniques
 ---

 ## Why did we make this course?